indu-s/reviewer/Readme.md

 npm install -g reviewer
 ```

-## Markdown in reveal.js
+## Markdown in reviewer

-The Markdown feature of reveal.js is awesome, and has an easy (and configurable) syntax to separate slides.
+The Markdown feature of reviewer is awesome, and has an easy (and configurable) syntax to separate slides.
 Use three dashes surrounded by two blank lines (`\n---\n`).
 Example: